laforge49/JActor2/README.md

 JActor2 is a multi-threaded OO programming model, inspired by Alan Kay's early thoughts on [Objects](http://c2.com/cgi/wiki?AlanKaysDefinitionOfObjectOriented).
-JActor2 is based on asynchronous 2-way messaging with assured responses, which lends itself to the development of robust applications.
+JActor2 is based on asynchronous 2-way messaging with assured responses.
+The net result being code that is both simpler and more robust, and hence easier to maintain.

 - [Background](#background)
     - [Multi-threading with Locks](#multi-threading-with-locks)